BeRo1985/pasmultilang/README.md

 # pasmultilang
-An cross-compiler Object Pascal unit for internationalization and localization
+An cross-compiler Object Pascal unit for internationalization and localization, based on code from BeRoTracker (Win32 UI version).